cedadev/cis/doc/subsetting.rst

 where:

-`` datagroup ``
+``datagroup``
-  is of the format ``variable:filenames:product`` in which product is optional.
+  is of the format ``variable:filenames[:product]`` in which product is optional.
 Each is described in more detail below.

-    #. ``variable`` is a non-optional argument used to specify the variable to use.
+    * ``variable`` is a non-optional argument used to specify the variable to use.
-    #. ``filenames`` is a non-optional argument used to specify the files to read the variable from.
+    * ``filenames`` is a non-optional argument used to specify the files to read the variable from.
 These can be specified as a comma seperated list of the following possibilities:

       #.
 A single filename - this should be the full path to the file
       #.
 A single directory - all files in this directory will be read